dpapamichail/documentation/content/applications/essentials/contacts.rst

 Contact type
 ------------

-Odoo allows for both :guilabel:`Person` and :guilabel:`Company` contacts.
-Select either :guilabel:`Person` or :guilabel:`Company`, depending on the type of contact that is being added.
+Odoo supports both :guilabel:`Person` and :guilabel:`Company` contacts.
+Select the appropriate type for the new contact.

 Name
 ----